How much market making does a market need?: Behavior of the model without market makers

 \subsection{The competitive window}

-Consider a Stigler-Luckock model without market orders (i.e., $\la_-(I_+)=0$ and $\la_+(I_-)=0$) and without market makers (i.e., $\rho=0$).
+Consider a Stigler-Luckock model with $\la_\pm(I_\mp)=0$ and without market makers (i.e., $\rho=0$).
 Assumptions (A1)--(A4) imply that there exists a unique price $x_{\rm W}\in I$ and constant $V_{\rm W}>0$ such that \be \la_-(x_{\rm W})=\la_+(x_{\rm W})=:V_{\rm W}. \ee Classical economic theory going back to Walras \cite{Wal74} says that in a perfectly liquid market in equilibrium, a commodity with demand and supply functions $\la_\pm$ is traded at the price $x_{\rm W}$ and the volume of trade is given by $V_{\rm W}$.
 We call $x_{\rm W}$ the \emph{Walrasian price} and $V_{\rm W}$ the \emph{Walrasian volume of trade}.

 Perhaps not surprisingly, in the absence of market makers, Stigler-Luckock models turn out to be highly non-liquid.
 Indeed, buyers willing to pay a price above the Walrasian price $x_{\rm W}$ and sellers willing to sell for a price below $x_{\rm W}$ may have to wait a considerable time before they get their trade, since the bid and ask prices do not settle at $x_{\rm W}$ but instead keep fluctuating in a \emph{competitive window} $(x_-,x_+)$ which satisfies $\la_-(x_-)=\la_+(x_+)$.
 As a result, \emph{Luckock's volume of trade} $V_{\rm L}:=\la_-(x_-)=\la_+(x_+)$ is larger than the Walrasian volume of trade $V_{\rm W}$ and in fact larger than it could be at any fixed price level.